 The newly-wed artist and husband took some wedding pics in front of her art works.

 A family affair

-A taniwha, an albatross and boxes floating, are two images on a mural you see as you stroll through the upgraded Porirua railway station.
+A taniwha, an albatross and boxes floating, are two images on a mural you see as you stroll through the Porirua railway station.

 Muralist Rudy Castaneda Lopez collaborated with Whitiriea art student Hiriaki Katsumata on the art works.
 They incorporated images on themes, community, local heroes, local legends and dreamscapes.

 Mr Lopez believes the boxes floating gives an impression of a dreamscape idea; all of the boxes suggest contemporary Porirua whereas, the legend is the taniwha so the boxes reflect the community or local heroes.

 The project was a family affair with Lopez’s two sons assisting him on the project, he says, “most of the brush on board work was done by my son Issac (20) a tattoo artist, who did a fantastic job as did my younger son Ben (10) who helped out too.

 Rudy with sons and Hiriake at the studio.

 He became involved in the project, working with the Council on an earlier project.